kuior/Effects-of-Demographic-Factors-on-Phishing-Victimization-in-the-Workplace/README.md

 - Performed logistic regression analysis to test the significant difference between the independent variables.

 # Citing
-if you find our work is useful in your research, please consider citing:
+If you find our work is useful in your research, please consider citing:

 @article{liu2020effects,